 For non-academic complaints: If you have a non-academic complaint that you would like to bring to our attention, please fill out this form and provide us with a brief description of the issue.

 Out-of-state students residing in NC-SARA (National Council for State Authorization Reciprocity Agreement) states — which include all states except California — whose complaints are not resolved through the UMass Lowell Institutional Complaint Process can submit complaints to the Massachusetts Department of Higher Education through the SARA Student Complaint Form.

 For more information, contact:

-After you have exhausted the complaint procedures made available by UMass Lowell, located above, if your complaint has not been resolved, you may file a complaint with the Massachusetts Department of Higher Education (DHE) by using the general complaint form.
+If you have a complaint or concern that has not been resolved by UMass Lowell, you may file a general complaint with the Massachusetts Department of Higher Education (DHE) by using the general complaint form.
 The DHE general complaint form should be used by students who are located in:

 Please review our tuition and fees policy.